MorrisSimons/zombie_file_hunter/README.md

 ### Aim of this Project:

-I want to identify and suggest removal of unused files to maintain clean, minimalistic, and readable codebase for lovable projects.
+I want to identify and suggest removing unused files to maintain a clean, minimalistic, and readable codebase for lovable projects.

 ## Installation